life-itself/tao/onboarding/README.md

   * [ ] Invited one or more other people to it
   * [ ] Deleted it
   * [ ] Add any days to your and the team calendar in next 2 months in which you will be away (delete these afterwards if inaccurate).
-  * [ ] Confirmed I have the daily standup in my calendar
+  * [ ] Confirmed I have the daily standup and fortnightly sprint meetings in my calendar
 * [ ] Standups
   * [ ] Write a standup in Gitlab
 * [ ] Meetings